 Preventing Drowning Accidents: How to Keep Your Child Safe

-We spoke with Gina Duchossois, MS, an injury prevention expert with the Injury Prevention Program at Children's Hospital of Philadelphia (CHOP) and Chair of Safe Kids Southeastern Pennsylvania Coalition, to find out what parents should know about preventing drowning accidents and what steps they can take to keep their kids safe.
+We spoke with Gina Duchossois, MS, an injury-prevention expert with the Injury Prevention Program at Children's Hospital of Philadelphia (CHOP) and Chair of Safe Kids Southeastern Pennsylvania Coalition, to find out what parents should know about preventing drowning accidents and what steps they can take to keep their kids safe.

 The hidden hazards of open water

-Safety experts have focused drowning-prevention efforts on swimming pools and, for younger children, in bathtubs and smaller containers of water.
-Those are still big risks, and parents should never leave children unattended when they are in or near any water, even for a minute.
+Safety experts have focused drowning-prevention efforts on swimming pools and, for younger children, bathtubs and smaller containers of water.
+Those are big risks, and parents should never leave children unattended when they are in or near any water, even for a minute.
 But the risks to children and teenagers in open water haven’t received as much attention.

 Reasons for the increase vary and include the following: